Hematospermia

 Pathophysiology of the prostate can be a cause of hematospermia.
 The most common etiology is prostate biopsy, which produces self-limited hematospermia that resolves within approximately 1 month.

 Other authors have recognized prostate cancer as an etiologic factor.
 A study by Han et al reported a significantly increased risk of prostate cancer among men with hematospermia.
 Of 139 men with hematospermia, 19 (13.7%) were diagnosed with prostate cancer.
 In the overall cohort of 26,126 patients, the prostate cancer detection rate was 6.5%.
-On logistic regression analysis, the presence of hematospermia was a significant predictor of prostate cancer diagnosis.[10]
+On logistic regression analysis, the presence of hematospermia was a significant predictor of prostate cancer diagnosis.[7]
+However, sampling bias concerns have been raised by investigators as this study was conducted among men undergoing screening for prostate cancer.
+It is unclear whether the findings can be apply to a general population of men with hematospermia.[8]

-This is still a controversial area of investigation.
-Prando reported on a series of 86 men with hematospermia, who were subsequently evaluated with endorectal MRI and found prostate cancer in only one patient.[11]
 In a review by Ng et al of 300 cases of hematospermia, 13 prostate cancers were detected (5.7%), all in men over 40 years of age with either with a prostate-specific antigen (PSA) level higher than 3.0 ng/dL or an abnormal digital rectal examination (DRE).
-Those researchers recommended screening for prostate cancer in men over 40 who present with hematospermia.[12]
+Those researchers recommended screening for prostate cancer in men over 40 who present with hematospermia.[11]

 Hematospermia can also be caused by prostatic telangiectasia and varices.
 This diagnosis is confirmed with endoscopic evaluation using either flexible or rigid cystoscopy.